-ESRS Topical Standard Risk / Opportunity IRO Description Time horizon Scope Considerations made Notes to the Financial Statements - Disclosure Current Financial Effects Risk Physical climate change hazards affecting the Group's offices and sites, in particular rising temperatures and sea levels, which could damage production facilities and cause temporary or permanent disruptions to business operations, impacting costs and assets.
+ESRS Topical Standard Risk / Opportunity IRO Description Time horizon Scope Considerations made Notes to the Financial Statements - Disclosure Current Financial Effects E1-Climate change Risk Physical climate change hazards affecting the Group's offices and sites, in particular rising temperatures and sea levels, which could damage production facilities and cause temporary or permanent disruptions to business operations, impacting costs and assets.
 Short Upstream operations This risk does not generate financial effects for the company, as it concerns force majeure events.
 The company provides services for which this topic does not have financial impacts.
 The only assets potentially affected in the production process by climate-related effects are the data centres.
 With regard to current effects, the financial materiality assessment did not identify any current impacts related to the risk.
-E1-Climate change Risk Risks associated with the transition to a low-carbon economy, which require compliance with new laws and regulations and may impact the Group's costs and revenues.
+Risk Risks associated with the transition to a low- carbon economy, which require compliance with new laws and regulations and may impact the Group's costs and revenues.
 Short The company operates in alignment with the global transition toward a low-carbon economy.
 The policies and procedures implemented in its offices are aimed at mitigating climate-related risks.
-During the financial year, a new lease agreement was signed for the Rome headquarters of Tiscali Italia S.p.A., which includes conditions aimed at: • Promoting the mitigation of climate change effects by reducing energy consumption and CO 2 emissions and encouraging responsible resource use; With regard to current effects, the financial Risk Risk of rising costs related to energy procurement, including increases in the price of energy from non-renewable sources such as oil and natural Short Monitoring the environmental performance of the buildings and raising awareness about the use of renewable energy sources; Encouraging responsible waste management by promoting waste separation and recycling;
+During the financial year, a new lease agreement was signed for the Rome headquarters of Tiscali Italia S.p.A., which includes conditions aimed at: Promoting the mitigation of climate change effects by reducing energy consumption and CO2 emissions and encouraging responsible resource use; With regard to current effects, the financial materiality assessment did not reveal any present impacts associated with the risk.
+Risk Risk of rising costs related to energy procurement, including increases in the price of energy from non- renewable sources such as oil and natural Short Monitoring the environmental performance of the buildings and raising awareness about the use of renewable energy sources; Encouraging responsible waste management by promoting waste separation and recycling;